Cities without landmarks

 Within a few months, Dash moved beyond Elmo, but he hasn’t moved beyond puppets.
 At 3, his sense of storytelling is complex.
 He acts out scenes.
 He inhabits his characters with precise voices, and he understands story structure naturally.
 He’s one of those kids who obsesses over dialogue, constantly asking questions after a conversation is finished.
 What did you say?
 And then what did Daddy say?
 And then what did I say?

 Maybe he’ll be Broadway’s most obsessive director.
 Maybe he’ll just put on puppet shows for the neighbors.
 It doesn’t really matter.
 Whatever he’s doing, whomever he’s loving, I’m finding ways to love it, too.

 And really, truly, I kinda love Elmo.

-Emily Grosvenor is a magazine writer and essayist living in McMinnville, Ore.
-She is writing a humorous travel memoir and blogs at pioneerperfume.com.More Emily Grosvenor.
+Emily Grosvenor is a magazine writer and essayist living in McMinnville, Ore., where she is writing a humorous memoir.
+You can follower her at @emilygrosvenor.More Emily Grosvenor.

 Eiffel Tower, Paris, France

 Christ the Redeemer, Rio de Janeiro, Brazil